A quick and fresh vegetable slaw with Asian-inspired flavors. Try this rainbow-colored salad as a side dish or in a healthy lunch bowl.

 - 1 tablespoon vegetable oil

-- 2 carrots, peeled and sliced into matchsticks
+- 2 medium carrots, peeled and sliced into matchsticks

 - 1 leek, white and light green section thinly sliced